wizards-of-lua/wizards-of-lua/docs/_modules/Entity.md

     parameters: tags
     results: nil
     description: "The 'setTags' function marks the current entity with the given tags.
-Any other tags this entity had before, will be removed."
+All other tags this entity had before, will be removed."
   - name: getData
     parameters:
     results: table